Knot Divider Icon

 THE POOL

-The pool itself is unsupervised and for use by guests only as there are no poolside changing facilities or toilets.
-Opening hours are 7am to 7pm.
-Chlorine dosing then takes place over night.
+Please note that the pool is unsupervised and for resident guests only, as there are no poolside changing facilities or toilets.
+Opening hours are 7am to 7pm, after which chlorine dosing takes place overnight.

 Bedroom Layout